In my Part I, I was unclear whether Pilsener Brewing Co. had both shipboard and land-based breweries.

-In other words, did the ship brewery supplement a bricks-and-mortar brewery in Ketchikan, or was it actually the sole brewery of the company?
+Did the ship brewery supplement a bricks-and-mortar brewery in Ketchikan, or was it the only brewery of the firm?

-A short piece in a 1937 issue of the American Brewers Review offers a clue here.
-Of all the sources I’ve been able to find, it is the only one to state that the Alumna, after its refit, would sail to Ketchikan to be “permanently anchored”.
+A short piece in a 1937 American Brewers Review offers a clue.
+It states the Alumna, after a refit, would sail to Ketchikan to be “permanently anchored”.

-It seems, then, that the Alumna wasn’t to service settlements up and down the Alaskan coast.
-Some press stories I found earlier stated that “feeder” boats would be used to take beer to those more isolated places.
+It seems then the ship was not to service settlements up and down Alaska’s coast.
+Some press stories I found noted “feeder” boats would be used to take beer to more isolated places.

-The pieces in the puzzle seem to fall together: the smaller craft actually delivered the beer not consumed in Ketchikan, and the Alumna stayed put in harbour.
+The pieces seem to come together.
+Likely smaller craft delivered beer along the coast not consumed in Ketchikan, and the boat stayed in harbour, brewing.

-Interestingly, the ad I reproduced contains no civic address, it states the brewery is “at Ketchikan”.
-At, not in.
+Interestingly, the print ad I showed states no civic address, just that the brewery is “at Ketchikan”.

 Note re image: the image above is of Ketchikan c.
 1918, sourced from the Wikipedia entry on the town, here.
 Used for educational and historical purposes.
 All feedback welcomed.